mth/u-boot-odroid-m2/README.md

 to update this U-Boot build to newer device tree after that.

 Currently you need UART console to use Linux distributions installers.

+## Further tuning

+Thomas Kaiser has some [suggestions about Radxa Rock 5B with BSP kernel](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/Quick_Preview_of_ROCK_5B.md), some of which might also apply to the RK3588s with mainline kernel.